IanWE/Sparsity-Brings-Vunerabilities/README.md

 }
 ```
 --------------------------------------------------------------------------------------------------------------------
-Since the original code was written on jupyter, the code was quite scattered.
-We want to refactor it, which will take some time.
-We have released part of code of the unrestricted attack and the compression strategy.
-Others will be released in the future month.
 If you have any questions, please feel free to contact me.